 - 3. Authors must ensure that the posted content links back to the published article on the JAMA Network website to provide readers with access to the final version plus any corrections and letters, as well as the article-related features only available on the JAMA Network website.

 - 4. Authors who submit their manuscripts to an approved public repository, such as PubMed Central or Europe PubMed Central, must indicate that the content may not be made available to the public sooner than 12 months after publication in the JAMA Network.
 If authors adhere to these requirements, they may submit the final accepted version of the manuscript or a published copy of the article to the repository, if and only if the repository ensures that the deposited manuscript will not be made available to the public during the 12-month embargo following publication in the JAMA Network.
-Authors who pay for open access may submit the final accepted version of the manuscript or a published copy of the article to the repository provided that content is not made available to the public until it is published.

 The published article is protected by copyright at the time of publication and thereafter (see JAMA Network Conditions of Use).
 This research access policy does not include permission to use the JAMA Network logo and trademarks.
 The JAMA Network article of record is the final published version; the JAMA Network assumes no responsibility for earlier versions because substantive changes and corrections may occur during the postacceptance editing process.
 Authors may contact the JAMA Network with any questions at email@example.com.